 A Plan for the Improvement of English Spelling

 Spelling Reform was a much debated issue in the latter part of the nineteenth century and the early years of the twentieth.
 Various schemes were put forward for simplifying English spelling, which was thought to be difficult and obscure.
 These schemes often involved phonetic spelling, and some even went so far as proposing the creation of new alphabets.
 George Bernard Shaw funded one such scheme.
+A more recent example is Sayspel, devised by hydraulic engineer Roy Blain.
 None of these ideas came to anything – for very good reasons.
-This is also the period which gave rise to Esperanto, a totally artifical, invented language which nobody except enthusiasts actually speaks.
+This is also the period which gave rise to Esperanto, a totally artificial, invented language which nobody except enthusiasts actually speaks.